jimmy-oss/password-locker/README.md

 > Jimmy-oss

 # INSTALLATION PROCESS &#127800;
-To use the application you should have python 3.8 installed in your machine.
+To use the application you should have python3 installed in your machine.
 <ul>
 <li>Clone this repo using git clone or download the ZIP file of the code</li>
 <li> Open the terminal,run cd command into to the project directory and run the following command "python3 run.py"</li>